-Outside of the mechanics of how to organize teams, set up working reporting structures and deploy the tools your team needs to work like a well-oiled machine, I learned that leadership comes down to a very simple principle:
+Outside the mechanics of how to organize teams, set up working reporting structures and deploy the tools your team needs to work like a well oiled machine, I learned that leadership comes down to a very simple principle:

 Leadership is not about “leading” (in the literal sense of the word).
 It’s about painting the vision, building the structures, giving people clear roles and responsibilities and then: Getting out of their way, so they can do what they need to do.